Art Exhibit Unveils More 'JXN Icons'

 "Public art has grown significantly over the past few years as a way for cities to bring focus to their strengths and gifts," said Dr. Rickey Thigpen, President & CEO of Visit Jackson.
 "The City With Soul is no exception, and we will continue to find ways to nurture this new tourism trend to evoke a robust culture of public art."

 The event was held at the Ecoshed located at 133 Commerce Park Drive in Jackson.
-The exhibit will be temporarily housed there for public viewing from 3 - 5 pm on Tuesdays, Thursdays and Fridays until December 17.

 About Visit Jackson

 Visit Jackson is the official destination leadership organization for the city of Jackson.
 The bureau serves Jackson by positively impacting the city’s economy through recruitment and procurement of meetings and tourism activities.